cisagov/ScubaGear/baselines/powerbi.md

 Office 365 Minimum Viable Secure Configuration Baseline* for more on DLP.

-### Policy
+### Policies

-#### POWER.BI.7.1v1
+#### MS.POWERBI.7.1v1
-Sensitivity labels SHOULD be enabled for Power BI and employed for sensitive data per enterprise data protection policies.
+Enable sensitivity labels for Power BI and employed for sensitive data per enterprise data protection policies.
+- _Rationale:_ Without sensitivity labels it is possible for someone to open up a document unknowingly, potentially reading information they aren't supposed to access.
+This policy will help organize and classify data making it easier to keep data out of the wrong hands.
+- _Last modified:_ June 2023
 ### Resources

 - [Enable sensitivity labels in Power BI \| Microsoft